microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0/Update-MgUserCalendarPermission.md

 # Update-MgUserCalendarPermission

 ## SYNOPSIS
-Update the navigation property calendarPermissions in users
+The permissions of the users with whom the calendar is shared.

 ## SYNTAX